Year-End: Regulatory and Legislative Updates Your Business Needs To Know

 E-Filing Mandate

 Another change businesses can expect to see is in regards to whether they will be filing electronically or by paper.
-For this tax year, employers who are filing ten or more returns will be required to file electronically.
+While this change took effect this past tax year, it's still good to note for this upcoming tax year—employers who are filing ten or more returns will be required to file electronically.

 This can be slightly confusing for some smaller employers who may not be sure if they qualify.
 The mandate is for those filing ten or more total returns.
 This means that if you have five employees but are filing ten different total forms with the IRS, you’ll still be required to file electronically.